bbauska/W3Cx-5of5/README.md

 that is not visible here, below the button, that will contain the table that we will create dynamically.

-First, let\'s have a look at the URL of the data source.
-I\'m still using the "jsonplaceholder.typicode.com" Web site.
+First, let&apos;s have a look at the URL of the data source.
+I&apos;m still using the "jsonplaceholder.typicode.com" Web site.
 And if we click on "/user", you got here the URL that returns the list of users, actually an array of objects, each object being a user with properties and